 Nikau Caves (Waikato)

-About 90 minutes’ drive south of Auckland, near Port Waikato, lies Nikau Cave - a lesser-known but incredible glow worm cave that feels like a hidden treasure.
+Ninety minutes south of Auckland, near Port Waikato, lies Nikau Cave - a leser-known but incredible glow worm cave.

 Visits here are only possible on a guided tour, which adds to the sense of safety and storytelling.
-The walk takes you through an underground stream (knee-deep in places), past fascinating limestone formations, and into chambers where glow worms cluster thickly on the cave walls.
-The small group sizes make it a more personal experience than some of the bigger attractions.
+The walk takes you through an underground stream (knee-deep in parts), past fascinating limestone formations, and into chambers where glow worms cluster thickly on the cave walls.

 Best for: travellers wanting a guided experience off the beaten path.